hrothstein/cms-agent/README.md

 - Node.js 20 LTS or higher
 - npm or yarn
-- Anthropic API key (for Claude AI)
+- Azure OpenAI API key and endpoint
 - Access to MCP server

 ### Installation